hariyebk/Javascript-udemy-course/02_DeveloperSkills/README.md

-## Notes for the Developer Skills & Editor Setup section of the course
+## Notes for the Developer Skills & Editor Setup section

 - Problem Solving
   - Solving a problem: